ismell/chromeos-kernel-rebase/README.md

   * <rebase_id>/fixup: If the script is unable to reliable determine which commit a FIXUP: commit references, it will prompt the user.
     The response is saved here.
+  * <rebase_id>/upstream: SHA of the upstream commit.
+This is used when a commit cannot be found automatically. i.e., a FROMLIST patch that landed upstream with some changes, or a different title.
   * <rebase_id>/log: All the commits that were examined
     * exists-identical.csv: Commit was found upstream using the `(cherry-picked from commit XXXXX)` line.
 The patch id of the local